theQRL/hyperion/docs/contracts/function-modifiers.rst

 control flow continues after the ``_`` in the preceding modifier.

 .. warning::
-    In an earlier version of Solidity, ``return`` statements in functions having modifiers behaved differently.
+    In an earlier version of Hyperion, ``return`` statements in functions having modifiers behaved differently.

 An explicit return from a modifier with ``return;`` does not affect the values returned by the function.